kluxa/simple-transport-protocol/README.md

 # simple-transport-protocol
-Implementation of a simple version of TCP over UDP including a packet drop/delay/duplicate simulator.
+Implementation of a simple version of TCP over UDP with a packet error simulator.

 ## Features